How Much Compensation Can I Claim For A Taxi Accident?

 If you are interested in making a taxi accident claim, it’s important to make sure that you start your claim within the time limit.
 Usually, this is three years from the date of your injuries.
 However, there are some exceptions to this.

 If the claimant does not have the mental capacity to make a claim, then the time limit is frozen and a litigation friend can make a claim on their behalf.
-If they are able to recovery the appropriate capacity, then the time limit will begin on the date of their recovery.
+If they are able to recover the appropriate capacity, then the time limit will begin on the date of their recovery.

 To learn more about the taxi accident claim time limit or to get free legal advice on claiming for a taxi crash, contact our team of advisors today.